MiraiDynamik/Exoterium/README.md

 # Exoterium

-A webapp project aims to provide a platform where high school students can easily understand what are researchers are currently doing. this platform will help them to:
+A webapp project aims to provide a platform where high school students can easily understand what researchers are currently doing. this platform will help them to:

 1. Feel easier in choosing their future undergraduate majors.